Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 It may take more than 8 hours for a deposit to become active.

+!!! tip

+    View the deposit details on Etherscan by visiting `https://goerli.etherscan.io/address/<accountPublicKey>`.

 ### Start the validator

 Run Teku and specify the [validator key created earlier](#generate-the-validator-and-send-the-deposit).